jlyden/straight-gin/README.md

 # Full Stack Nanodegree Project 4 - Straight Gin

-# Built by jennifer lyden on provided Tic-Tac-Toe template
+- Built by jennifer lyden on Udacity-provided Tic-Tac-Toe template

 ## Synopsis
 Back-end for Straight Gin card game with modifications described in Game Description below.
 Built for Google AppEngine - platform agnostic with support for variety of front-end clients.